mmaroti/tasync/README.md

 throttled       320 ms
 ```

-With cold caches (type `echo 1 > /proc/sys/vm/drop_caches`), then the
+With cold caches (`echo 1 > /proc/sys/vm/drop_caches`), then the
-throttled becomes the fastest:
+throttled version becomes the fastest:

 ```
 serial          5680 ms